pledge4future/co2calculator/docs/documentation.md

 # Documentation of CO<sub>2</sub> calculations

-The *co2calculator* can compute emissions caused by four big areas of the work live: Electricity, Heating, Business trips and Commuting.
+The *co2calculator* can compute emissions caused by four big areas of the work life: Electricity, Heating, Business trips and Commuting.
 Emissions are given as CO<sub>2</sub> equivalents (CO<sub>2</sub>e).

 Business trips and field trips are assessed on an individual level whereas heating and electricity are assessed once for the entire research group.